-Because of the nature of the rule violations, the submission made by Respondents may not be relied upon to support or maintain a trademark registration and therefore may not be given any weight.
+Because of the nature of the rule violations, none of the submissions made by Respondents may be relied upon to support or maintain a trademark registration and therefore may not be given any weight.
 Specifically, the application proceedings contain fatal defects because an improperly signed trademark document containing material false representations of fact cannot be relied upon to support or maintain a trademark registration.
 See Zhang, 2021 TTAB LEXIS 465, at 13; see also Ex parte Hipkins, 20 USPQ2d 1694, 1969-97 (BPAI 1991); In re Cowan, 18 USPQ2d 1407, 1409 (Comm'r Pats.1990).
 Under the facts presented, and because the circumstances suggest a pattern of activity intended to mislead the USPTO and circumvent USPTO rules, the application proceeding is effectively void and the defects in the proceedings cannot be cured.
-It does not benefit the applicants, registrants, or the USPTO to devote time and resources to further examine applications or post-registration filings known to have such fatal defects.
+It does not benefit the applications or post-registration filings known to have such fatal defects.
 Cf. The Last Best Beef, LLC v.
 Dudas, 506 F.3d 333, 341 (4th Cir.
 2007) ("It hardly makes sense for the USPTO to conduct administrative proceedings on [the] applications if registration, at the culmination of those proceedings, would run afoul of the statute.").

-Accordingly, the trademark proceeding for Serial No. 88644054 is ordered terminated.
+Accordingly, the trademark proceeding for Serial No. 88408010 is ordered terminated.
 The USPTO's electronic records will be updated to include this order and an appropriate entry in the prosecution history indicating that the application was subject to an order for sanctions.
 The sanctions ordered herein are immediate in effect and are without prejudice to the USPTO taking any subsequent appropriate actions to protect its systems and users from Respondents' continued improper activity, including issuing additional orders or referring Respondents' conduct to relevant law enforcement agencies.